bill-hkc/kaggle-Titanic/predict.md

 ```r
 df2 <- df2 %.% mutate(Survived = factor(Survived))
 ```
-Simliar processing are applied to test set.
+Similar processing are applied to test set.
+Note that the imputing value is from the training set, not the test set itself.

 ```r
 df.test2 <- extractFeatures(df.test)